U.S. Courts of Appeals and Their Impact on Your Life

 What are the U.S. Courts of Appeals and what is their role?

-What happens when the Supreme Court denies review of a case decided by one of the 13 Circuit Courts of Appeals?
-What happens when there is a vacancy on the Supreme Court and the eight justices come to a 4-4 decision on a case?
-The simple answer to both questions is that the decision made by the particular Court of Appeals stands.
+What happens when the Supreme Court of the United States denies review of a case decided by one of the 13 Circuit Courts of Appeals?
+The simple answer is that the decision made by the particular Court of Appeals stands.

 What’s Different About This Activity?